mcgivrer/JavaGameInADay/README.md

      |_ 02-user-manual  => Help you execute and configure the resulting demo
 ```

+> NOTE : to generate AsciiDoctor documentation, please use the asciidoctor docker container. see all details at https://github.com/asciidoctor/docker-asciidoctor/blob/main/README.adoc.

 ## Build

 To build the project, execute the following command line :